ferrucc-io/ferruccio/content/posts/techbro-meme.md

 Every year I look back at myself one year back and cringe.

-So as a gift to my future self, this is a collection of what are all my current habits and things I optimise for.
+So as a gift to my future self, this is a collection of what are all my current habits

 > I know I’m making a meme out of myself